vanessavargas/java-fruits-api/README.md

 # Fruits API - Java

-A Java API for managing fruit data.
-It allows basic CRUD operations (Create, Read, Update, Delete) on fruit information.
-Developed by me  as part of my studies and utilized as a teaching tool during my role as a monitor for the Recode Pro program in October 2022.
+Fruits API is a Java application designed for efficient management of fruit data.
+It facilitates basic CRUD operations (Create, Read, Update, Delete) on fruit information.

 ### Technologies Used
 - Java